fictionco/fiction/@docs/overview/core-concepts/index.md

 #### Overview

 In designing Factor it became necessary to make opinionated choices around key elements in the technology stack.
-Aside from the requirement that all technology is open-source, there are some nuanced reason for the decisions made; here is the reasoning:
+Aside from the requirement that all technology is open-source, there are some nuances to the decisions made.

 ### Vue

-As a core UI framework, Factor uses Vue exclusively.
-We made this decision for the following reasons:
+As a core JavaScript UI framework, Factor uses Vue.
+This decision was made for the following reasons:

 - **Fully featured and carefully implemented codebase.** Evan You the creator of Vue clearly works hard to craft a well designed framework that will stand the test of time.
 - **No corporate bias.**